 Unfortunately, these are just a few of the ways in which identity theft can happen.
 The average consumer has to be very careful about protecting their personal information, especially when they're online.
 Luckily, there are simple measures that anyone can take help ensure their safety.

 It seems that identity thieves are always evolving and learning new and more advanced ways to steal information.
-But there are measures that every consumer can take to protect their personal data.
+However, there are measures that every consumer can take to protect their personal data.

 - Subscribe to an ID theft monitoring service.
 There are plenty of companies out there that offer this kind of service.
 So make sure that you're getting a decent rate and working with a reputable provider.

 - Protect your SSN.
 Never carry your Social Security card in your purse or wallet.
 And only give your number out when absolutely necessary.
+While your social security number is needed for tax and credit check purposes by employers and businesses, if you are asked to furnish it for any other reason, ask why and how it will be used, how they will protect your information, and what will happen if you don't give it to them.
 For example, if an unsolicited offer requires your SSN, don't fill it out.

 - Check your child's credit reports.
 Even if you expect to see nothing there, it's safer to be sure.
 Besides, even children are entitled to receive free copies of their reports every 12 months.
 So visit AnnualCreditReport.com to verify that your child's credit future is secure.
 You should also be checking your own credit reports.

 - Guard your purse or wallet.
 First, you should only be carrying a small amount of personal info at any given time.
 Next, your purse or wallet should remain in your sight and closed when it is not in use.